 Discover the breadth of Patagonia’s wildness on a land-and-sea expedition

 Optimize your Chilean Patagonia experience with a land and sea expedition.
-Spend three days at the superb Tierra Patagonia Hotel or Explora Patagonia to savor the grandeur of Torres del Paine’s sunrises and sunsets, its iconic landscapes, and profusion of wildlife.
+Spend three days at the superb Tierra Patagonia Hotel to savor the grandeur of Torres del Paine’s sunrises and sunsets, its iconic landscapes, and profusion of wildlife.
 Then explore the fjords, glaciers, and panoramic vistas of Patagonia’s coast and waterways that are only accessible by expedition ship.
 Venturing out on Zodiac forays, kayaking pristine fjords, or hiking virgin trails, you’ll breathe the rarified air of a near-mythic region.
 Enjoy special access to Argentina’s Isla de Los Estados (Staten Island)—a seldom-seen island covered in wind-sculpted flora, with wildlife that includes South American fur seals and Magellanic penguins.
 Discover the vast parklands of Karukinka, and check viewing legendary Cape Horn off your life list as well.

 Explore inland Patagonia